 WATCH THIS QUICK VIDEO TO SEE HOW TO MAKE PERFECT SLOPPY JOES IN YOUR INSTANT POT!

-HOW TO MAKE HOMEMADE SLOPPY JOES IN AN INSTANT POT
+HOW TO MAKE HOMEMADE INSTANT POT SLOPPY JOES

-This family meal is a classic that everyone will enjoy!
+This pressure cooker sloppy joes recipe is a family meal and a classic that everyone will enjoy!
 Follow these simple steps to make it in your Instant Pot!

 Set the Instant Pot to saute mode.
 Add the ground beef, onion and garlic and cook until the meat is no longer pink.
 Drain grease from the pot, if needed.
 Add 1 tablespoon of olive oil if the pot is too dry.